Danil22May/HumbleHeroesFront/README.md

 ## If I had more time

-I would separate api calls
+I would separate api calls<br>
-I would maybe worked more on ui
+I would maybe worked more on ui<br>
-I would make error handling and better form validation
+I would make error handling and better form validation<br>